-When it comes to Asian makeup techniques and Asian eyeshadows the rule is same for all – choose the style, technique, and the shade that suits you.
+When it comes to Asian eye makeup techniques and Asian eyeshadows the rule is the same for all – choose the style, technique, and shade that suits you.
 It will truly make a difference, and you will feel fabulous.

 It is essential to find and to stick to the beauty products that are good for your skin, and that goes well with your skin tone.
 The first thing is to find your perfect eyeshadow color.
 It can be earth-toned or vivid – as long as you feel good when you put it on your eyelids, it is ideal for you.

 The second product that you must have in every situation is black eyeliner.
 Asian makeup almost always includes eyeliner, and that is why you should learn how to apply it in the best possible way.